5-MeO-MiPT: Use and effects

 When smoked, 5-MeO-MiPT is described as having effects similar in many regards to those of 5-MeO-DMT.
 These effects of smoked 5-MeO-MiPT include a powerful rush (but less intense than 5-MeO-DMT), loss of coherent thought, not much in the way of visuals, closed-eye visuals of moving and colored geometric patterns, intense waves of mental imagery of emotionally infused memories, impressive recall of early memories, intense depersonalization or disorientation of the normal sense of being a person in a body, loss of immediate contact with surroundings, emotional lability including laughing, crying, and vocal outbursts, groaning, writhing, shaking around, and general disorientation.
 It is described as having a very rapid onset, with the peak phase lasting less than 30 minutes and waves continuing for up to a few hours.
 It was described by one user as feeling like a hybrid between diethyltryptamine (DET) and 5-MeO-DMT.

 5-MeO-MiPT is also known by its nickname "Moxy" and is closely related both in terms of chemical structure and effects to 5-MeO-DiPT (also known as "Foxy Methoxy").
 These two serotonergic tryptamines at low doses have been described as very aphrodisiac and much more stimulant-like and party drugs than classical psychedelics.
 However, they have been described as not innately aphrodisiac, but instead as enhancing tactile sensation in a way that lends itself to sex.
 Matthew Baggott has described 5-MeO-MiPT as having some MDMA-like entactogenic effects at low doses, including tactile enhancement and feelings of empathy, intimacy, and closeness with others, and as producing classical psychedelic effects at higher doses.

+Mindstate Design Labs has described 5-MeO-MiPT as the "least psychedelic psychedelic that's psychoactive".
+It is described as being quite psychoactive, but as lacking "hallucinations" and as not producing "mind-bending trips".
+The drug was assessed at five different doses (up to at least 10 mg) by oral administration in a phase 1 clinical trial in 47 individuals.
+Its effects were minimal at 0.5 to 1 mg orally and were most consistent at doses of 6 to 10 mg orally.
+The effects included heightened emotions, euphoria and relaxation, associative thinking, enhanced imagination, and perceptual or visual effects such as brighter colors.
+However, there were no "hallucinations", self-disintegration, oceanic boundlessness, or other typical features of psychedelic experiences.
+Its onset was 30 minutes, its peak of effects was 1.5 to 3 hours, and its duration was 6 hours.
+Mindstate Design Labs has hypothesized that a mild psychedelic experience, as with 5-MeO-MiPT, could still provide therapeutic benefits without overt hallucinogenic effects.